Temsegn/FertTech/README.md

 ## License

-This project is part of the National Farmer Input Distribution System for Ethiopia.
+This project is part of the Fertilizer distribution for Farmer system for Ethiopia.